Expensent

 Even when you successfully forward an invoice, QBO defaults to treating it as a receipt, not a bill.
 Users regularly complain on the Intuit community that a clearly-labeled vendor invoice with a due date still lands in the Receipts tab, and there's no setting to force it to be classified as a bill.
 You still have to open the document, confirm, and convert.
 The automation stops at the door.

-Add all three together and “@qbodocs.com handles my inbox” turns into “I forward invoices manually, sometimes they're misclassified, and I can't rely on Gmail to do it for me.”
+Add all three together and “QuickBooks handles my inbox” turns into “I still need to review forwarded documents, maintain filters, and correct misclassifications.”
 That's the gap third-party tools — including Expensent — exist to close.

 6. How Expensent closes the inbox-to-QBO gap